KatTheGit/sylvan-row/README.md

   - [ ] Mirror the map
 - [ ] Interpolation
   - [ ] Keep extrapolation for SIMPLE objects.
+  - [ ] Self-interpolation on dashes and wallrides
-  - [ ] Remove clientside dash, make it interpolate instead
+  - [ ] Player interpolation for other players
 - [ ] Anticheat
   - [ ] Packet averaging
   - [ ] Hide certain information from client